geebioso/VDGLM/README.md

     readme: short readme
     subjs: subject ids
     tasks: run ids
-    tc: timecourse for each subject and run
+    tc: timecourse for each subject and run.
+We will use run 1 (tc(:,1)) for analysis

 The files `design_WM_LR.mat` and `combdesign_WM_LR.mat` contain the corresponding uncombined (10 conditions) and combined (4 conditions) design